Manure and poor plant growth!

-Where it is used and subsequent plant growth is less than ideal then this might be directly linked to the manure or compost or it may be a down to other co-incidental factors such as poor quality seed, unfavorable weather conditions, insect pests, disease or virus.
+Where is it used and subsequent plant growth is less than ideal then this might be directly linked to the manure or compost or it may be down to other co-incidental factors such as poor quality seed, unfavourable weather conditions, insect pests, disease or virus.

 - Too much manure

 - Green manure which typically contains a high component of cellulose that tends to draw in valuable soil nutrients to aid its breakdown process

 - Presence of herbicides which have previously been applied to either grazing grass or to silage or hay that has subsequently been consumed by livestock